dghubble/go-twitter/README.md

 ### Stopping

-Ok, the world is streaming to you.
-How to stop it?

-First, `Stream` may stop itself if the stream stops and retrying produces unrecoverable errors.
-When this happens, `Stream` will **always** close the `stream.Messages` channel which means any *for message range* loops will be able to continue.
+The `Stream` may stop itself if the stream disconnects and retrying produces unrecoverable errors.
+When this occurs, `Stream` will close the `stream.Messages` channel, so any *for message range* loops will be able to continue.

-When you decide you are finished receiving from a `Stream`, call `Stop()` which will closes responses and channels and shutdowns the goroutine **before** returning.
-This ensures goroutines and resources are cleaned up properly when your program exits.
+When you are finished receiving from a `Stream`, call `Stop()` which closes the connection, channels, and stops the goroutine **before** returning.
+This ensures resources are properly cleaned up.

 ### Pitfalls

-If this were run on the main goroutine, `Stop()` would likely never be reached, control stays in the message loop unless the `Stream` becomes disconnected and cannot retry.
+In this example, `Stop()` is unlikely to be reached.
+Control stays in the message loop unless the `Stream` becomes disconnected and cannot retry.

 ```go
 // program does not terminate :(